aquasecurity/tfsec/docs-website/docs/config/custom_checks.md

 ```

 ##### or
-The `or` checks that at least one of the blocks provided in `predicateMatchSpec` evaluates to `true`.
-Similar to the `and`
+The `or` check action passes when at least one of the blocks provided within `predicateMatchSpec` evaluates to `true`.
-action, `or` actions can also be combined with `subMatch` in a similar manner.
-Note that `or` and `and` actions can be nested
+This action can be combined with `subMatch` to perform composite checks against the contents of nested blocks.

-as many times as needed to represent your check.
+Note that `or` and `and` actions can be nested as many times as needed.

-If you wanted to ensure that `virtualization_type` was given either `hvm` or `paravirtual`, while enforcing the additional attributes arguments that are associated with these values, you might use the following `matchSpec`:
+If you want to ensure that `virtualization_type` is assigned to either `hvm` or `paravirtual`, while enforcing
+that their implicitly linked required attributes are also present, you might use the following `matchSpec`:

 ```
 "matchSpec": {
   "action": "or",
   "predicateMatchSpec": [
     {
+      "action": "and",
+      "predicateMatchSpec": [
+        {
           "name": "virtualization_type",
           "action": "equals",
           "value": "hvm"
+        }
+      ]
     },
     {
       "action": "and",